Skip to Content

 Home > Wellness > Health Library > Seasonal Affective Disorder: Using Light Therapy

 Place the light box on a desk or table, and sit in front of it at the specified distance.
 You can do this while you read, eat breakfast, or work at a computer.
 The light should reach your eyes, but don't stare at the light box.

 Light therapy is usually prescribed for 30 minutes to 2 hours a day, depending on the intensity of the light used and on whether you are starting out or have been using it for a while.

 Most light therapy is

-prescribed at 10,000 lux for about 30 minutes to 2 hours in the early morning.
+prescribed at 10,000 lux to be used in the early morning.

 Studies vary as to whether light therapy at other times of the day is less